“I lost fifteen pounds already.” Says the girl who’s only four… and my daughter.

 “You don’t need to lose fifteen pounds.
 You’re a little girl… you need to grow.”

 What else could I say?
-I quickly realized that I can’t talk myself out of this one… my actions need to speak louder than words.
+I know she really didn’t lose 15 pounds but I quickly realized that I can’t talk myself out of this one.
+My actions need to speak louder than words.

 She’s watching me… and I have no doubt that how I proceed will have a lifelong impact on her.